mahmudpial/Modern-Full-Stack-Portfolio-Template/README.md

 Edit `index.html` and pages to add your information:

 - Update hero section with your name
-- Add your projects in portfolio section
+- Add your projects in the portfolio section
-- Update contact form with your email service
+- Update the contact form with your email service
-- Customize colors in `assets/css/style.css`
+- Customize colors in `assets/css/style.css.`

 ### 4. Deploy